01 of 06

 02 of 06

-Jersey - The Biggest Channel Island is a Little Bit of British France
+Jersey - The Biggest Channel Island and Little Bit of British France

 Jersey, the biggest Channel Island at about 47 square miles, is 87 miles south of the UK and is considered the southernmost of the British Islands (the official designation - the "British Isles" being a literary and informal title).
-It is also just under 14 miles from France.
+It is much closer to France than England at only 14 miles offshore.

 Jersey is a popular vacation destination, for its mild climate, long beaches washed by Gulf Stream waters, and unusual hybrid "franglais" culture.
 How this little bit of France became a Crown Dependency of the British monarch is a fluke of history.